Skip to main content Link Menu Expand (external link) Copy Copied

 Maintaining a synchronized dataset for use in your integration

-After fetching all data once (using, for example, /t/employees/x-stream-connect/data), you can then stay up-to-date by subscribing to all event types for Employee and processing them as they come in.
+After fetching all data once (using, for example, /v0/xstream/api/employees/data), you can then stay up-to-date by subscribing to all event types for Employee and processing them as they come in.

-Without webhooks, you would have to regularly poll the /t/employees/x-stream-connect/updates and /t/employees/x-stream-connect/deletes endpoints, and even when polling at 5 minute intervals you’d still always be slightly behind.
+Without webhooks, you would have to regularly poll the /v0/xstream/api/employees/updates and /v0/xstream/api/employees/deletes endpoints, and even when polling at 5 minute intervals you’d still always be slightly behind.

 Responding to events within the Ons Suite.